It’s that time of year again: spring cleaning. But spring cleaning isn’t just about tidying your home; it’s about decluttering your digital history.

-A good digital spring cleaning can help keep your devices and information safe and secure year-round.
-It can also help improve the speed and performance of your devices and services and reduces the risk that a hacker could access old information you’ve forgotten about.
+By routinely cleaning your digital life, your device and information can stay safe and secure year-round.
+It can also help improve the speed and performance of your devices and services, and reduce the risk of a criminal accessing information you’ve forgotten about.

-Here are a few tips for refreshing, renewing, and reinvigorating your cyber life:
+To start, here is a checklist for refreshing, renewing, and reinvigorating your cyber life:

 • Review your online accounts.